I am the Ancient Apple Queen, As once I was so am I now.

 For ever more a hope unseen, Betwixt the blossom and the bow.

 Ah, where’s the river’s hidden Gold!
 And where’s the windy grave of Troy!

 Yet come I as I came of old, From out the heart of summer’s joy.William Morris, POMONA

 Hope everyone is enjoying the holiday weekend!
-So lovely having everyone home here, my husband took two weeks vacation, which is a first, and my son is out of pre-k for his winter break.
+So lovely having everyone home here.
+My husband Vic took two weeks vacation, which is a first, and my son is out of pre-k for his winter break.
 Today I’m going to relax a little, visit the in-laws with the family (our Sunday ritual) and hopefully get some sewing time in.
 Thanks to everyone who’s started following my new blog!
-I’m really enjoying sharing my sewing journey with all of you!
-Love the sense of community and being able to show off my creativity.
+I’m really enjoying sharing my sewing journey with all of you.
+I love the sense of community and being able to show off my creativity.

 My love of the tapestry Pomona (Morris & Co.) and focus on the Pre-Raphaelite artists in my earlier printmaking days has always been an inspiration.
-William Morris is one of my icons as the founding father of the Arts & Crafts movement.
-He was a true renaissance man.
-A poet, embroider, pattern designer, dyer, weaver, novelist, and early social activist and environmentalist.
+William Morris inspires me as the founding father of the Arts & Crafts movement.
+He was a true renaissance man: poet, embroider, pattern designer, dyer, weaver, novelist, and early social activist and environmentalist.
 Everything I aspire to and want to delve deeper into with my own art and craft.

 […] putting embroidery on pockets!
 I was inspired by William Morris and his pomegranate designs.
 My blog is named after Pomona, the goddess of fruitful abundance, so I though it was fitting to make my embroidery compliment […]